stessyco/liftoff/README.md

 liftoff
 =======

-A preloader plugin for jQuery
+A preloader plugin for jQuery - [VIEW DEMO]

 ### Getting started: